isomerpages/imh-predict/index.md

       alignment: right
   - infobar:
       title: About PREDICT
-      description: "Preventing Depression: Investigation in Cohorts of its etiology and Trajectory.
+      description: "PREventing Depression: Investigation in Cohorts of its etiology and Trajectory.
 A longitudinal study that aims to comprehensively understand depression."
       button: Learn more